Remote work isolation solutions: the connection framework that actually works

 Why don’t video calls replace in-person interaction for remote workers?

-Remote work reliance on mediated communication channels is associated with increased isolation and psychological distress, particularly when in-person interaction drops below a critical threshold [2].
+Remote work reliance on mediated communication channels is associated with increased isolation and psychological distress, with isolation intensifying as in-person contact decreases [2].
 Video calls lack many of the physiological cues present in face-to-face communication – spatial awareness, unconscious mirroring, and ambient social presence.
 Video calls are valuable for specific communication but cannot replace the spontaneous interaction that offices provided.

 How long does it take to recover from remote work isolation?